-Traditions, skills and movement vocabulary are intangible (although they are embodied by dancers).
+Traditions, skills, and movement vocabulary are intangible (although they are embodied by dancers).

-Artefacts and Structural Properties
+Artifacts and Structural Properties

 Artefact refers to a created object in which human acting is embodied because it has been fashioned for some use within human practices . . . certain forms of bodily carriage and movement appear, or ways of handling objects and manipulating them, which are culture specific.
 Thus, our way of ‘being in the world’, of acting, knowing and thinking, is largely dependant on artefacts.Burkitt (1999)

-This above point echoes Merleau-Ponty ( 1992, p.
+The above point echoes Merleau-Ponty ( 1992, p.
 166), as ‘habit expresses our power of dilating our being-in-the-world, or changing our existence by appropriating fresh instruments’.